venkanna37/align-and-segment/README.md

 ## Datasets and Weights

-Two of the derived datasets and pretrained weights are hosted on Hugging Face and are downloaded automatically during training and testing.
+Two of the derived datasets and the pretrained weights are hosted on Hugging Face and are downloaded automatically during training and testing.
-The separate [data generator](https://github.com/venkanna37/align-and-segment/blob/main/tools/datagen/rebo_datagen.py) also prepared for [ReBO](https://huggingface.co/datasets/kevinlikai/ReBO) dataset, it automatically download the data from Hugging Face and prepare for training.
+The separate [data generator](https://github.com/venkanna37/align-and-segment/blob/main/tools/datagen/rebo_datagen.py) also prepared for the [ReBO](https://huggingface.co/datasets/kevinlikai/ReBO) dataset, automatically downloads the data from Hugging Face and prepares the data for training.
-All these datasets and weights can also be downloaded separately from links below:
+All the used datasets and weights can also be downloaded separately from links below:

 - [AnS Datasets](https://huggingface.co/datasets/venkanna37/align-and-segment)
 - [ReBO Dataset](https://huggingface.co/datasets/kevinlikai/ReBO)
 - [Weights](https://huggingface.co/venkanna37/align-and-segment)

-To avoid redistributing DINOv3 weights and code, the [`timm`](https://timm.fast.ai/) library was used in this implementation, which automatically downloads only weights of DINOv3 encoder during training and testing.
+The pretrained DINOv3 encoder weights are obtained via the [`timm`](https://timm.fast.ai/) library, which automatically downloads only weights of DINOv3 encoder during training and testing.
-The weights of remaining parts of complete method, SNet and TNet are released through Hugging Face.
+The trained weights of our method, including the SNet and TNet weights, are released through Hugging Face.
-The results can be reproduced by combining weights of DINOv3, SNet and TNet.

 Custom datasets should follow the folder structure below.
 The `train.py` and `test.py` scripts automatically download and arrange